 It leaves room for discussion and allows the employee to open up, not everything, good or bad, can be said in front of everyone.
 This exercise helps build trust in leadership — an important factor to ensure a great employee experience.

 In many companies, the role of internal communication is restricted to disseminating company news, achievements, and such.
 Most fail to realize how internal communication can act as a catalyst in improving and maintaining employee experience.
 Just by making the internal communications more interactive and engaging, you can create a humble community of employees who advocate you in their circles and work dedicatedly to deliver work that impacts.

 Whichever tool you use, try building a calendar as you do for social platforms.
 The difference?
 Here you think of the ways to engage your employees.
 Posting basic motivational quotes, messages from the founder, asking employees to showcase their talents, sharing puns as long as they are not offensive— everything works!
-Notch it up by deciding the theme for the month and experimenting with different formats like videos, graphics, gifs, etc.
+Notch it up by deciding the theme for the month and experimenting with different formats like videos, create clip, graphics, gifs, etc.